 Yesterday morning a client asked for some advice about telling customer stories in her company’s new blog.
-Her plan was to write how specific customers were benefitting her company’s services.
+Her plan was to write about how specific customers were benefitting her company’s services.
 She ran into a snag.
-Her boss didn’t want her to mention any customers in company’s blog because he feared that competitors would try to steal them away.
+Her boss didn’t want her to mention any customers in the company’s blog because he feared that competitors would try to steal them away.

 While I understand the concern, customer testimonials and success stories are extremely valuable to gain trust, establish credibility, and illustrate how your offerings can help a prospective customer.
 In an earlier (career) life I’ve found that a relevant customer story engages your audience and generates leads.
 In this case, the customer was so happy with our products and services there was no way she would be swayed over to a competitor.

 Numerous studies support the value of telling your customer stories:

 - 90% of consumers online trust recommendations from people they know, and 70% trust opinions of unknown users. – Econsultancy

 - 88% of consumers trust online reviews as much as personal recommendations. – BrightLocal

 - 83% of consumers say online customer reviews influence their purchase decisions. – Opinion Research Corp.

 - 90% of customers say buying decisions are influenced by online reviews. – Dimensional Reararch, 2013

 Beyond the studies, if you want more information about why you should write about customers I suggest you read this article about using customer stories to build trust and conversions.